-The SAFC is funded via the Department for Industry, Innovation and Science for activities undertaken.
+The SAFC was funded via the Department for Industry, Innovation and Science and, following the Machinery of Government change in October 2023, via the Department of the Premier and Cabinet.
 The SAFC is required to seek approval from the Minister for the annual budget allocation against various activities.